Browse these categories below to learn about the scholarships available.Institutional Grants/Scholarships & Fellowships

-Each year Mount Aloysius awards over $5 million in merit scholarship support to reward students for outstanding accomplishments in a variety of arenas.
-The scholarships support students who have distinguished themselves academically, through leadership activities, in community service, in the arts, and in other ways.
-Over 650 new awards are given each Fall.
-They range in size from $1,000 to $12,000 a year and are renewable for up to four years.
-Mount Aloysius College does cap its institutional scholarship total at $16,000 a year.
+Mount Aloysius College is committed to making your education affordable and the College has developed generous grant and scholarship programs.
+Each year Mount Aloysius awards over $6.5 million in merit and need based aid to assist students for outstanding accomplishments and in financing their education.
+The scholarships support students who have distinguished themselves academically, through leadership activities, in community service, in the arts, and in other ways and are renewable for up to four years.

-Scroll down to learn more about these scholarships.
+Scroll down to learn more about these grants/scholarships.

-Mount Aloysius College offers scholarships to baccalaureate students seeking a degree in English or work on the college newspaper.
+Mount Aloysius College offers scholarships to baccalaureate students seeking a degree in English or students who work on the college newspaper.
 Each scholarship is valued at $4,000 over a four-year period ($1,000/yr).

 For more information on the English Fellowship Scholarship at Mount Aloysius College, please contact the Admissions Office at (814) 886-6383, toll-free at 888-823-2220.

 A special scholarship opportunity for graduates of Catholic High Schools.
-Each scholarship is valued at $4,000 over a four-year period ($1,000/yr).
+Each scholarship is valued at $8,000 over a four-year period ($2,000/yr).

 For more information on the Heritage Scholarship at Mount Aloysius College, please contact the Admissions Office at (814) 886-6383, toll-free at 888-823-2220.